VISIT CAMPUSCome to see what TERI SAS has to offer

 LLM programme with specialisation in Environment and Natural Resources Law and Infrastructure and Business Law

 Environmental laws and Infrastructure laws are two emerging fields in legal practice.
 There is a dearth of qualified legal professionals in both these fields.
-It is in this context that TERI University offers a one year LL.M. programme with specialisation in Environment and Natural Resources Law and Infrastructure and Business Law.
+It is in this context that TERI SAS offers a one year LL.M. programme with specialisation in Environment and Natural Resources Law and Infrastructure and Business Law.

 This is a programme offered in the distance learning mode.
 By taking learning beyond the classroom, this programme aims to create and share knowledge in the field of renewable energy, environment, and sustainable development using innovative learning tools, thereby enabling to enhance the capabilities and foster intellectual growth in a truly virtual environment.
 The programme has been designed to provide training to working professionals and graduates from a range of science, engineering, and related disciplines, in the area of renewable energy.
 The programme mainly focuses on the current trends, potential, policies, challenges, issues, and possible solutions in the area.